 - Broker: the person or company that is connecting the Financial Services Firm with the End Client.

-Because both the broker and the financial services firm deal with each other as well as other brokers and firms on hundreds of transactions a day, we suspect a high level of social engineering was involved in this fraud attempt.
+Both the broker and the financial services firm deal with each other and other brokers and firms on hundreds of transactions a day.
+That’s why this fraud attempt likely involves a high level of social engineering.

-The attempt consisted of an email that appeared to be forwarded from the broker to the end client with wiring instructions.
-The forwarded email included what looked on the surface to be an email from the financial services firm complete with an actual employee’s name and a signature block that is identical to the one used by the financial services firm’s employee.
-The email referenced an actual transaction where all parties were involved.
+This attempt consists of an email that appears to come from the broker to the end client with wiring instructions.
+The forwarded email includes what looks on the surface to be an email from the financial services firm.
+To make it look even more authentic, it includes an actual employee’s name and a signature block identical to the one used by the financial services firm’s employee.

-Content form the actual email is below but excluding actor information:
+Content from the actual email is below but excludes actor information: